mehmetbercan/pynsga2/README.rst

 Final Notes
 ************

+*  Read papers bellow to understand the process behing the scripts
+*  Visit `my website <http://mehmetbercan.com/research/researchCal.html>`_ for more information
+*  If you encounter any problems or have suggestions for the future development, please contact **Mehmet B. Ercan** at mehmetbercan@gmail.com.

 **Important:**

 *  **"pynsga2userutilities.py"** is the most important file to addapt pynsga2 into your model.
 It will be edited to calculate objective functions for the model.
-*  Read papers bellow to understand the process behing the scripts
-*  If you encounter any problems or have suggestions for the future development, please contact **Mehmet B. Ercan** at mehmetbercan@gmail.com.

 **Credit:**